ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 #### Update the View

-Within `src/views/TeaDetailsPage.vue` we need to do the following:
+Within the `script` section of `src/views/TeaDetailsPage.vue` we need to do the following:

 - `import { ref } from 'vue';`
 - `import { useRoute } from 'vue-router';`
 - `import { Tea } from '@/models';`
 - `import { useTea } from '@/composables/tea';`

-Within the `script` section, we know we need to use the `params` object to grab the `id`.
+We need to use the `params` object from the route to grab the `id`.
 We then need to use the `id` to `find()` the tea and return the tea so we can use it in the template.

 Here is some of that in place, with a TODO for you to finish it up.